Capsaicin (On the skin)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have high blood pressure or a history of heart or blood vessel problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have uncontrolled high blood pressure, or a recent history of heart or blood vessel problems or brain or blood vessel problems.

 - Do not use this medicine to treat a skin problem your doctor has not examined.